dchristian3188/dchristian3188.github.io/_posts/2017-05-05-SysAdmin Basics - Getting Installed Software.md

 ```
 WMIC.exe /node:Server1 Product Get Name,Version
 ```
-The reason I wanted to include WMIC is because there are still alot of references to it online.
+The reason I wanted to include WMIC is because there are still a lot of references to it online.
 It's not obvious at first, but the above ```WMIC.exe``` command is performing a query against ```Win32_Product```.
 Due to this, it suffers from all of the same limitations and should be avoided where ever possible.